GaryLuoLuo/Front-end-Developer-Interview-Questions/src/questions/css-questions.md

     - The float CSS property places an element on the left or right side of its container, allowing text and inline elements to wrap around it.
     - float: none;  float: left;  float: right;
 * Describe z-index and how stacking context is formed.
+    - z-index: the rendering order of certain elements. why? because these elements have special properties which cause them to form a stacking context. a list of scenarios...
+    - stacking context hierarchy: root stacking context, stacking context level 1, stacking context level 2, ...
+    - Note: The hierarchy of stacking contexts is a subset of the hierarchy of HTML elements because only certain elements create stacking contexts.
+We can say that elements that do not create their own stacking contexts are assimilated by the parent stacking context.
+So, it's important to tell if this element is creating a stacking context or not using the scenario lists.
+    - Without z-indexes, elements are stacked in order of occurrence (Stacking). the z-index values of its child stacking contexts only have meaning in this parent
 * Describe BFC (Block Formatting Context) and how it works.
 * What are the various clearing techniques and which is appropriate for what context?
 * How would you approach fixing browser-specific styling issues?